snowdriftcoop/snowdrift/dev-tools/README.md

 projects.
 It creates a distributable tarball.
 For more info on similarly named scripts, please view their comments.

-### devbuild & prodbuild
+### prodbuild
-They print the development & production versions of the project, respectively.
+Prints the production version of the project by parsing a string from the web.
-They parse strings from the web.
-Unfortunately, neither work at the moment.

 ## Other Files
 The tagging script produces the following Git-ignored files; see comments in